The hot new Dem plan to score policy wins: Change the rules of the game

 “Maybe process is finally sexy again because people seem to care about this,” South Bend Mayor Pete Buttigieg told NBC News.
 “People are excited to talk about the future of the court or the filibuster.”

-The movement feeds into broader Democratic concerns, exacerbated by President Trump's popular vote loss, that the current system is antithetical to majority rule.
+The movement feeds into broader Democratic concerns, exacerbated by President Donald Trump's popular vote loss in 2016, that the current system is antithetical to majority rule.

-“The whole time Alexandria Ocasio-Cortez has been alive, Republicans have won the popular vote exactly one time,” Sean McElwee, co-founder of Data For Progress, told NBC News.
+“The whole time Alexandria Ocasio-Cortez has been alive, Republicans have won the popular vote exactly one time,” Sean McElwee, co-founder of Data For Progress, said.
 “Despite that, they have control of the presidency, control of the Supreme Court, control of the Senate, and until recently, control of the House.”

 2020 Candidates float plans to change Supreme CourtMarch 15, 201901:24